Anthony M. Jones

 Anthony M. Jones, also known as Tone, is an Grammy nominated American record producer, songwriter, and multi-instrumentalist.
-Artists he has worked for include Ariana Grande, Justin Bieber, Post Malone, John Legend, Sabrina Carpenter, Fifth Harmony, Juice Wrld, Andy Grammer, Mary J. Blige, and Keri Hilson.
+Artists he has worked for include Ariana Grande, Justin Bieber, Sabrina Carpenter, Post Malone, John Legend, Fifth Harmony, Juice Wrld, Andy Grammer, Mary J. Blige, and Keri Hilson.

 Some of his notable productions include Justin Bieber's "Holy", Juice Wrld's "Make Believe", and Ariana Grande's "My Hair" and "Boyfriend", the latter of which was nominated for Best Pop Duo/Group Performance at the 2019 Grammy Awards.
 He was credited on Neverest's 2011 single "About Us", which won a SOCAN No. 1 Song Award.
 Other notable singles Jones has produced include "Last Time" by George Nozuka, and "All Said And Done" by Chevy Woods.

 Tone is currently working on the new animated series “Disney Jr.’s Ariel,” helping to create one-to-two songs per episode.